dozwa/gaep/README.md

 * Search and response logic: The script provides functions to optimize queries, search the database for relevant content, classify and analyze the results, and finally return a summarized response based on the queries.
 * Complex data processing: User queries are processed and optimized using LangChain technology and OpenAI models.
 The results are classified and summarized to provide accurate and relevant information to end users.

-## Description of die Mendix App
+## Description of the Mendix App

-The following documentation will be structured based on the used journey through the app.
+The following documentation will be structured based on the user journey through the app.

 ### Prerequisites
 The app has been developed in [Mendix Studio Pro Version 10.6.3](https://marketplace.mendix.com/link/studiopro/).
 To use the application you will need to create a Mendix account and [download](https://marketplace.mendix.com/link/studiopro/) the correct version of Studio Pro.